sl-design-system/components/docs/website/README.md

 ## Component markdown files

+> Identation in markdown files is an important thing.

 Markdown files contain YAML header with arguments, which are used for different purposes such like navigation, page title, layout etc.

 ### `button.md` file